MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     get(run(Range(3))) #-> [1, 2, 3]

-Observe that `Hello` pipeline produces a *singular* value, while the `Range(3)` pipeline is *plural*.
+DataKnots track each pipeline's cardinality.
+Observe that the `Hello` pipeline produces a *singular* value, while the `Range(3)` pipeline is *plural*.
 In the output notation for plural knots, indices are in the first column with values in remaining columns.

 ### Composition & Identity